cossacklabs/product-docs/acra/security-controls/key-management/operations/backup.md

 Keystore contents are also *very* sensitive because if leaked, your data may become completely *accessible* to anyone.

-Therefore it is crucial to make and store backups of the keystore in a secure manner.
+Therefore, it is crucial to make and store backups of the keystore securely.
 Acra has a number of tools to help you with this task.

 ## Backing up the master keys